 This is the gold paint I used on the pulls.
 It’s a beautiful understated gold that I also used on this project.

-I love how the variations in paint color gives the dresser some character and keeps it from being just …flat.
+I love how the variations in paint color give the dresser some character and keep it from being just …flat.

 It’s very similar to my favorite secretary desk, just executed a little differently.

 Want to know about 26 other chalk style paints?